mgooood/vibrationDetectionProject/README.md

 - Make sure the I2C interface is enabled on your Raspberry Pi
 - The script runs continuously until interrupted (Ctrl+C)
 - Adjust the `VIBRATION_THRESHOLD` based on your specific needs and environment
+- Some tests require hardware to be connected to the Raspberry Pi
+- The ADXL345 sensor must be properly connected to the I2C bus
+- The Pi Camera must be connected to the camera port